AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 I know, that stuff seems boring.
 But when you're writing the documentation there's a bunch of great benefits:
 - Fleshing out the project: If you have a seed of an idea, Great!
 Maybe you want to make a block pusher, or flappy bird, or a Sonic 2 and Knuckles clone.
 But, what does that entail?
 If you're making flappy bird, you need a lot less resources than if you want to remakes even a single level of Sonic.
 You also need to consider each mechanic.
 Does your game need physics?
 Motion controls?
 Precisely timed inputs?
 If you write it out, you have a chance to think these things through before starting.
 - Scope: Once you have the documentation, you know what you're making.
 It helps to know you don't need to make a food/stamina system for your block puzzler, so maybe don't add that.
 It also keeps the scope from becoming unmanageable due to scope creep, where the size of the project becomes impossible to comprehend.
-FOr larger projects, it also helps compartmentalize each task into an easier part to code.
+For larger projects, it also helps compartmentalize each task into an easier part to code.
 - Remembering the project later: Sometimes, life gets in the way.
 If you spend a month away, having a document that tells you what you are expecting to accomplish can help.
 - Collaboration: I don't know what you're making until you tell me.
 And, if you need art or music and want to lean on some of the helpful MAGFest folks, they're going to need to know what you're making and how they can help.
 If you write it all down and give it to them, they have a better chance of helping you.
 - Verification: Okay, the project's done.
 Does it do what you wanted it to?
 Do the pets in your pet simulator act properly?
 Did you cut an entire feature for later and forget about it?
 Having documentation allows you to look back and check that you're happy with where you got.